 How to adjust timekeeping

-Our 12-Point Clock Repair Overhaul Program
+Our 12-Point Clock Repair Overhaul Program and/or Restoration

 We use traditional materials and techniques to perform an age appropriate repair.